boydaihungst/gvfs.yazi/README.md

 Tested: MTP, Hard disk/drive, GPhoto2 (PTP), DAV, SFTP, FTP.
 You may need to unlock and turn screen on to mount some devices (Android MTP, etc.)

 By default, `mount` will shows list of devices which have MTP, GPhoto2, AFC protocols or mount URIs for other protocols.
-For other protocols (smb, ftp, sftp, etc), add mount URIs using `add-mount` action.
+For other protocols (smb, ftp, sftp, etc), add mount URIs using `add-mount` action with [Schemes URI format](<https://wiki.gnome.org/Projects(2f)gvfs(2f)schemes.html>).
 See more in the keymap below.

-NOTE:
+> [!NOTE]

+- This plugin only supports Linux, needs D-bus session and won't work with headless mode (Like via SSH, etc.)

 - If you have any problems with protocol, please manually mount the device with `gio mount SCHEMES`.
 [Select Scheme from here](<https://wiki.gnome.org/Projects(2f)gvfs(2f)schemes.html>), and then create an issue with the output of `gio mount -li` and list of the mount paths under `/run/user/1000/gvfs/XYZ`

 - Trash won't work on some protocols, use permanently delete instead.